I Get Overly Attached In Relationships. Can I Learn To Change That?

 We now understand more than ever about how we develop these behaviours but it can also be limiting.
 Laura Holliday, a 26-year-old freelancer living in London, told me that some of her male partners have seen her anxious attachment style as an inherent part of womanhood.
 Can that really be the case?

-“There's a socialisation element to it,” Dr Boateng explains.
-“A woman's emotional expression is often categorised as anxious-attachment.”
+“There's a socialization element to it,” Dr. Boateng explains.
+“A woman's emotional expression is often categorized as anxious-attachment.”
 And therein lies the rub: this is chicken and egg.
 We still live in a world where women are undermined and chastised for communicating their feelings.
-So, we need to be careful when categorising asking for something within a relationship as “needy” or “anxious”.
+So, we need to be careful when categorizing asking for something within a relationship as “needy” or “anxious”.

 Advertisement